FunWolfgun998/YouTube-Music-playlist-extractor/README.md

 # YouTube Music playlist extractor
-This script return a txt/csv/json file with all the songs from a YouTube Music playlist.
+This script return a txt/csv/json file with all the songs from a YouTube Music playlist.<br>
-It can return: name of the song, name of the artist, name of the album, link of the song, id of the video.
+It can return: name of the song, name of the artist, name of the album, link of the song, id of the song.

 ## How to use:
 - Visit a Playlist's page on ytm (URL looks like: `https://music.youtube.com/playlist?list=...`